tdmalone/slack-topic-updater/README.md

 ## Problems?

 Please feel free to [log an issue](https://github.com/tdmalone/slack-topic-updater/issues/new), or - if you can solve a problem yourself - pull requests will be gladly accepted.
 If you add new functionality, please add tests to cover it.

+If you are receiving errors from the Slack API, depending on the error ensure you have set up the correct scopes (documented under *Authorisation* above); provided the correct token; and are in the channel you are trying to update.
+API errors that indicate something is amiss here can include `missing_scope`, `invalid_auth`, `not_in_channel`, and `channel_not_found`.

 ## License